2019–20 Houston Baptist Huskies women's basketball team

 The 2019–20 Houston Baptist Huskies women's basketball team represented Houston Baptist University in the 2019–20 college basketball season.
-The Huskies, led by seventh year head coach Donna Finnie, played their home games at the Sharp Gymnasium and are members of the Southland Conference.
+The Huskies, led by seventh-year head coach Donna Finnie, played their home games at the Sharp Gymnasium and were members of the Southland Conference.
 They finished the season 8–21, 4–16 in Southland play to finish in a tie for 11th place.
-They failed to qualify for the Southland women's tournament, but the tournament would later be cancelled due to the coronavirus pandemic.
+They failed to qualify for the Southland women's tournament, but the tournament was cancelled due to the coronavirus pandemic.

 Previous season

 The Huskies finished the season 8–20, 3–15 in Southland play to finish in a tie for last place.
 They failed to qualify for the Southland women's tournament.